Harry LeGore: Yale

 In 1916, LeGore's eligibility was restored.
 The Yale football team in 1915 had won only four games without LeGore in the lineup.
 With LeGore back in the lineup, the 1916 team went 8-1.
 A syndicated newspaper story about LeGore's return to Yale stated:

 Harry Legore is the real shining light of the Eli football team, there isn't any doubt about that.
 Legore is the star, with a big 'S.' A couple of years ago Legore made a name for himself as an end runner and was the man who struck more terror to the hearts of 'Old Eli's opponents than any other man on the team.
 In the summer Legore played baseball, and someone said it was professional baseball with the result that Legore was barred from football as a 'professional.'
 Quite a sensation was created, but this year Legore was restored and it has been a mighty good thing for Yale that he was.
 And with his restoration to eligibility as an amateur athlete came the job of fullback on the Yale eleven."

 At the end of the 1916 season, LeGore was selected as a second-team All-American by Walter Camp for Collier's Weekly, International News Service, Walter Eckersall of the Chicago Tribune, and Paul Purman, noted sports writer whose All-American team was syndicated in newspapers across the United States, and University of Michigan football coach Fielding H. Yost.
 In selecting LeGore as an All-American, Walter Camp called him "one of the nation's greatest athletes."

 World War I

 With the entry of the United States into World War I, LeGore was one of ten Yale students recommended by the President of Yale for commissions in the United States Marine Corps.
 LeGore served overseas for two years with the Second Division.

 Business and political career

 After his discharge from the Marines, LeGore worked for the LeGore Lime Company.
-In 1930, LeGore was elected to the Maryland House of Delegates.
+In 1930, LeGore was elected to the Maryland House of Delegates as a member of the Republican Party.
 In 1934, he was elected to the Maryland State Senate.
 In 1936, he made an unsuccessful run for a seat in the U.S. House of Representatives.
 LeGore eventually became president of the LeGore Lime Company and also served as a director of the Potomac Edison Company.